 Siemens Espree 1.5T

-Unlike the Aera, the Espree is showing up on the secondary market with a touch more regularity these days.
+The Espree has reached the point of regular availability on the secondary market.
 With a 70cm bore and TIM technology, these are great, high-performance systems.
 Unique to the Espree is a very short bore length (125cm vs. the typical 145cm), enabling head-out or feet-first for most exams (CT-like comfort).
 TIM allows for multiple coils to be connected at the same time (multiple simultaneous studies).
-This model also features an efficient zero boil-off magnet, with a cryogen refill interval of approximately 10 years.
+This model also features an efficient zero boil-off magnet with a cryogen refill interval of approximately 10 years.

 Siemens Avanto 1.5T

 The Avanto hits the sweet spot of affordability, availability, and capability.
 It features the TIM advancements in a 60cm bore system and is becoming more and more common on the secondary market.
 Combined with Syngo, this is a system that allows you to break even on your purchase price quicker by minimizing upfront costs while providing the functionality of a higher-end system.
 This is a model worth paying some attention if you’re looking for an upgrade.

 This system is unique to Siemens because of its ultra-short, lightweight design (this is the Siemens version of GE’s 1.5T HDe).
 TIM technology and an efficient magnet mean great technology at an economical price point, while keeping operating costs significantly lower than larger models/competitors.
 Unfortunately, these are not easily spotted on the secondary market.
 If this is the model you’re after, it might take some time to find!